 Speed and Power

 If your application needs higher and consistent power performance for longer periods of time, it’s best to use AC motors.
 For applications that need more speed control and/or speed variance, DC motors are the way to go.
 You’ll often see DC motors on machines that require constant speed no matter the amount of load, like rock crushers or power tools.

 The simplest definition of torque is the amount of rotational force.
 In this regard, DC motors have an advantage over AC motors in that it can produce constant torque even as the speed varies; DC motors can also deliver full torque even at low speeds.
 This makes DC motors ideal for applications that need constant torque loads such as elevators and conveyor belts.
 However, if you need variable torque, such as in centrifugal fans, pumps, or compressor loads, AC motors, particularly induction motors, are the best choice.

 Polyphase AC motors are more efficient since they have lower current requirements to accomplish the same task that a DC motor may require more voltage for.
-You will also find that most factory-grade machines are driven by AC motors, since they have a faster initial speeds even as they have a lower power requirement upon start-up.
-On the other hand, DC motors packs more power in a smaller body.
+You will also find that most factory-grade machines are driven by AC motors since they have a faster initial speed even as they have a lower power requirement upon start-up.
+On the other hand, DC motors pack more power in a smaller body.
 This higher power density becomes a significant benefit in applications that have space constraints or require smaller parts due to their inherent design.

 The bottom line is that both AC and DC motors have their advantages and disadvantages, and based on the usage circumstances, one may, in fact, be better than the other.
 It all depends on the application’s requirements; once you figure them out, the choice between AC and DC will be much clearer and easier to make.